At ClickView we strive to transform teaching and learning experiences globally. We do this by:

-ClickView is a world-class company founded in 2003.
-We’ve grown in leaps and bounds since our early years.
+ClickView was founded in 2003 and we’ve grown in leaps and bounds since our early years.
 Now with offices in the UK and Australia, we have more than 80 staff worldwide working to make a positive impact on the education of future generations.
-Here’s how we evolved from a tech start-up into world-leading content producers of curriculum-aligned video titles for educators and students.
+Here’s how we evolved from a tech start-up into a world-leading content producer of curriculum-aligned video titles for educators and students.

 The story begins